anas110440/anas110440/README.md

   BlackGem established in 2018, continue to offer technical services such as websites, applications, and software

+# 🏫 Education:

+- The National University of Yemen <br/>
+  Degree : Bachelor's degree in Information Technology<br/>
+  Grade : Very Good with honors <br/>
+  From : 10/2017 to : 09/2021

 # 📊 GitHub Stats:

 ![](https://github-readme-stats.vercel.app/api?username=anas110440&theme=blue-green&hide_border=true&include_all_commits=false&count_private=true)<br/>